xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 ---

 > left side images, right side the 3D model (interactively rendered and moved?)
+> black box in the middle, then move into the blackbox

 As I've previously mentioned, our goal is to start with a bunch of 2D images of an object, taken from different angles, and end up with a 3D model that resembles the object as closely as possible.
 There are a number of problems we'll need to tackle as we go, but they can be broadly separated into two parts: sparse reconstruction and dense reconstruction.